 Is time for Aam Admi Party to give it another shot on the national scene

-New Delhi, Feb 11: A banner outside the Aam Admi Party's office in Delhi read, join AAP for nation building.
+New Delhi, Feb 11: A banner outside the Aam Admi Party's office in Delhi read, join AAP for nation-building.
 To join the AAP, dial, 9871010101.

 The AAP won in the most outstanding fashion in the Delhi elections.
-However this banner is an indicator that the AAP has once again started to nurture national ambitions like it had done in 2014.
+However, this banner is an indicator that the AAP has once again started to nurture national ambitions like it had done in 2014.
 In 2014, the AAP launched the Main Bhi Aam Admi campaign.
-It had provided a toll free number for people to either give a missed call or send a message in order to join the party.
+It had provided a toll-free number for people to either give a missed call or send a message in order to join the party.

 In 2014, AAP had fielded 434 candidates.
 The party managed to win four seats, all from Punjab.
 The vote share of the party was at 2 per cent.
-414 of its candidates forfeited deposits as they failed to secure one sixth of the vote in their constituencies.
+414 of its candidates forfeited deposits as they failed to secure one-sixth of the vote in their constituencies.

 As AAP leads in 58 seats, Lt Guv Anil Baijal dissolves Delhi Assembly